McCache/McCache-for-Python/docs/BACKGROUND.md

 Building a simple distributed system is more challenging than we originally thought.
 You may question some design decision but we arrive here from a collection of wrong and right turns on a long learning journey but we agreed to delivering a good enough working software is the most important compromise.
 In the future if we still feel strongly for a re-factoring or a re-design, this option is always available to us.
 We are still on this journey of learning and hopefully contribute something of value back into the community.  (circa Oct-2023)

 It too so long because there was slew of very subtle bugs in both the cache implementation and also in the stress test script.
 We were also getting **false negative** results that send down the wrong path hunting for bugs.
 Narrowing the bug down was very discouraging and we took some time off.
+Some of the bugs are:
+* Ping-Pong messages between the nodes.
+* Memory leak.
+* Race condition.

+It is a very satisfactory project for we came up with our original implementation before we found articles through Google search.